While the erl application is really useful to tinker with Erlang modules,

 can be made persistent since Erlang 20 with specific flags, which can be added

-environment variable to have them enabled by default.
+to the ERL_AFLAGS environment variable to have them enabled by default.

-Shell history is handled by the group_history
+Shell history is handled by the group_history module; since this module is

-application, the configuration flags are provided with
+part of the kernel application, the configuration flags are provided with

-command line argument (see the [erl
+the -kernel command line argument (see the [erl

 documentation](application:get_env(kernel, shell_history_drop)), specifically

-syntax.
+the -Application Par Val syntax.
 An interesting property of this

 mechanism is that parameters are passed as Erlang terms.
 Therefore a string

-should be passed in shell as '"foo bar"'
+should be passed in shell as '"foo bar"'.

-The module will simply use application:get_env(kernel, Name)
+The module will simply use application:get_env(kernel, Name) to read these

 parameters.